-We employed 3-layer feedfoward neural network (FFNN) constituting of input, hidden, and output layers.
-The activation nonlinear function in the hidden layer is rectified linear unit (ReLU)(\cite{ReLU}).
-Given input signal $\bf x$, the hidden and output layer activations ${\bf h}(t)$ and $y(t)$ are deterministically computed as
+We employed a 3-layer FFNN comprising input, hidden, and output layers.
+The nonlinear activation function in the hidden layer is rectified linear unit (ReLU) \citep{ReLU}.
+Given an input signal $\bf x$, the hidden and output layer activations, ${\bf h}(t)$ and $y(t)$, respectively, are deterministically computed as follows:

 where